DinoChiesa/ApigeeEdge-Java-Bcrypt-Password-Check/README.md

 # Java BCrypt Check

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge, that performs a BCrypt password hash check.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that performs a BCrypt password hash check.

 ## Disclaimer